- Top

 To provide opportunities for employees to engage in independent study, Seven & i Group subsidizes fees, and so on for those employees who are taking correspondence courses and e-learning related to business skills, knowledge, etc.

 Ito-Yokado proposes 306 correspondence courses to all employees, including part-time employees, and subsidizes part of the tuition fees of employees completing a course.
-In the fiscal year ending February 28, 2022, 358 employees took correspondence courses.
+In the fiscal year ended February 29, 2024, 366 employees took correspondence courses.

 Group companies have also instituted internal recruitment systems.
 For example, at Ito-Yokado, employees who have worked at the company for at least one year can become candidates for managerial positions and jobs regardless of business experience or seniority.
-In the fiscal year ending February 28, 2022, 207 people applied through this system and 40 people were appointed to their preferred positions or jobs.
+In the fiscal year ended February 29, 2024, 156 people applied through this system and 15 people were appointed to their preferred positions or jobs.